 As seen weekly in the Dana Point news/OC Register

-That’s all there is till next time.
-God bless.
+Well, that’s all there is till next week.
+May God bless you.
 Capt.
 Dave, over and out.